PiwikPRO/PPMS-PublicDocs/consent_manager/js_api/commands.rst

 Set initial compliance settings
 ```````````````````````````````
 Sets initial compliance settings (no decision signal for each consent type) in the cookie.
-Use this command to save "no decision" for the available consent types, to further know that a visitor has seen the form.
+Use this command to save 'no decision' for the available consent types, to further know that a visitor has seen the form.
 Result from `getNewComplianceTypes` method can be passed directly.

 Code::